-Maryland health officials are urging residents to stay home this Thanksgiving season to help slow the spread of COVID-19, and have issued aregarding non-essential trips outside the state.
+Maryland health officials are urging residents to stay home this Thanksgiving season to help slow the spread of COVID-19, and have issued a travel advisory regarding non-essential trips outside the state.
 At BWI Thurgood Marshall Airport, officials also recommend everyone do their part by limiting air travel to essential trips only and closely adhere to COVID-19 safety protocols if travel is necessary.

 BWI Marshall continues to offer strong proactive measures to provide for the well-being of passengers.
 The airport terminal remains restricted to ticketed passengers, employees and those helping passengers needing assistance.